T-Pau/Joyride/README.md

 - Starbyte Tie Break Adapter

+## Eight Player Adapter

+These adapters support eight input devices.
+The type of devices depends on the adapter.

+Four controllers are displayed per page.
+Use `F3`/`F4` to switch pages.

+Supported are the following variants:

+- SuperPad64 (eight SuperNES controllers, connects to user port)
+- Ninja SNES Pad (eight SuperNES controllers, connects to both controller ports)

 ## SuperPad64 / Ninja SNES Pad

-These adapters support eight Nintendo SuperNES controllers.
+These adapters support eight Nintendo SuperNES controllers or mice.

-SuperPad64 connects to the userport.
-Ninja SNES Pad connects to both controller ports.

-All inputs are supported:
+Controllers have the these inputs:

 - dpad
 - four buttons (A, B, X, Y)
 - two shoulder buttons (L, R)
 - Select, Start

-Four controllers are displayed per page.
+Mice display x/y coordinates and two buttons.

-A Trap Them controller in port 1 is compatible with the SNES Pad.
+A Trap Them controller in port 1 is compatible with the Ninja SNES Pad.

 # Building Joyride